Flutter Agency vs React Native in 2026: The Honest Comparison to Pick Right

 Flutter compiles to native code

-Flutter uses Dart which compiles directly to ARM machine code (iOS and Android).
+As we saw, Flutter compiles directly to ARM machine code.
 No JavaScript bridge, no runtime interpretation.
-The UI is rendered by the Skia/Impeller engine directly on the GPU.
+The UI is rendered by Skia/Impeller directly on the GPU, which makes the framework very predictable on smoothness.

 The benchmark that matters (BOVO Digital internal measurements, March 2026)